exasol/tutorials/README.md

 This project contains tutorials and public training material not directly related to a programming language (in contrast to, for example, the [Exasol Java tutorial](https://github.com/exasol/exasol_java_tutorial).

-## Software Development Tipps and Tricks
+## Software Development Tips and Tricks

 * [Estimating: better guessing](estimating/estimating.odp) (presentation material and exercises)